 Department 2 – Dairy Cattle

-This years fair theme for the livestock departments is going to be "Team up at the Fair", hope to see some really neat stall decorations around the grounds.
+The 2025 fair theme for the livestock departments is going to be "Bringing out the Best Fast Foods", hope to see some really neat stall decorations in the barns.
 Prizes will be awarded.

 Department 2 – Dairy Cattle